hello-robot/hello-robot.github.io/docs/untethered_operation.md

 If you use ROS Remote Master often, you can export these environment variables in your [bashrc](https://www.maketecheasier.com/what-is-bashrc/).

-Tools like [rostopic](http://wiki.ros.org/rostopic) and [rosservice](http://wiki.ros.org/rosservice) can now be used on your computer as you would have on the robot.
+Tools like [rostopic](http://wiki.ros.org/rostopic), [rosservice](http://wiki.ros.org/rosservice), and [Rviz](http://wiki.ros.org/rviz) (remote Rviz requires extra setup, see the next section) can now be used on your computer as you would have on the robot.
 For example, you can use `rostopic list` on your computer to print out the topics available on the robot.
 Additional information can be found in the ROS [Multiple Machines Tutorial](http://wiki.ros.org/ROS/Tutorials/MultipleMachines).

 #### Visualizing remotely with RViz

-If you'd like to visualize the robot model on your computer using Rviz, you'll need to setup a ROS workspace with the [Stretch Description](https://github.com/hello-robot/stretch_ros/tree/master/stretch_description) package.
+If you'd like to visualize the robot model on your computer using Rviz, you'll need to setup a ROS workspace with the [Stretch Description](https://github.com/hello-robot/stretch_ros/tree/master/stretch_description) package so Rviz can access the mesh files locally.
 First, copy over the `~/stretch_user` directory from the robot to your computer (e.g. using [Secure Copy](#moving-files-tofrom-the-robot-wirelessly)).
-Second, clone [Stretch Install](https://github.com/hello-robot/stretch_install/), and checkout the [noetic branch](https://github.com/hello-robot/stretch_install/tree/dev/install_20.04) if you are running ROS Noetic on the robot.
-Finally, run the [stretch_create_ros_workspace.sh](https://github.com/hello-robot/stretch_install/blob/master/stretch_create_ros_workspace.sh) script.
+Second, follow the [Creating a New ROS Workspace](https://github.com/hello-robot/stretch_install/blob/master/docs/ros_workspace.md) tutorial.
 A ROS Workspace with the Stretch ROS packages is now set up on your computer.
 Furthermore, Stretch Description has been set up with your robot's calibrated URDF.

 We can now use remote master and Rviz to visualize what the robot is seeing on your computer.
 Open two terminals.
 In the first, [SSH](#ssh-x-server) into the robot and run `roslaunch stretch_core stretch_driver.launch`.
 You should see some information print out in the terminal.
-In the second, run `rviz`.
-A window will pop up and information about the robot can be visualized by clicking on `Add -> RobotModel` and `Add -> By Topic -> /Scan`.
+In the second, run `rviz -f base_link`.
+A window will pop up and information about the robot can be visualized by clicking on `Add -> RobotModel` and `Add -> TF`.
 Additional information on how to use Rviz can be found in [ROS's tutorials](http://wiki.ros.org/ROS/Tutorials) or in our [Stretch ROS guides](README.md#ros-interface).

 ## Additional Ideas